altaaresfreelance/YOLOv8-AndroidApp-Tflite/README.md

 # YOLOv8 Android App - TFLite

-This repository contains an Android application utilizing a TensorFlow Lite model based on YOLOv8 for object detection. (alta ares)
+This repository contains an Android application utilizing a TensorFlow Lite model based on YOLOv8 for object detection.

 ## Table of Contents